-Given the large uncertainties on experimental determinations of c{ij}^{2D} in graphene, the 224 best information about possible perturbations of the in-plane sp^2 bonding comes from a 225 comparison of the phonon frequencies, and in particular the zone-centre E{2q} optical phonon.
-226 It is a Raman active mode, named the G-mode (G for graphite), at about 1600 $\rm cm^{-1}$ in all 227 sp^2 -bonded forms of carbon.27 In graphite, the frequency of the G-mode is at 1575 - 1580228 cm^{-1} ,^{27-30} and it is reported at 1581 - 1592 cm^{-1} in graphene.^{31-34} This difference of about 229 0.5% puts an upper limit of about 1% on any change in the stiffness of the sp2 bonds or c{ij}^{2D} 230 in going from graphite to graphene.
-231
+Given the large uncertainties on experimental determinations of c{ij}^{2D} in graphene, the best information about possible perturbations of the in-plane sp2 bonding comes from a comparison of the phonon frequencies, and in particular, the zone-center E{2g} optical phonon.
+It is a Raman active mode, named the G-mode (G for graphite), at about 1600 cm-1 in all sp2-bonded forms of carbon.27 In graphite, the frequency of the G-mode is at 1575-1580 cm-1,^{27-30} and it is reported at 1581-1592 cm-1 in graphene.^{31-34} This difference of about 0.5% puts an upper limit of about 1% on any change in the stiffness of the sp2 bonds or c{ij}^{2D} in going from graphite to graphene.

-232 Chemical perturbations such as substitutional doping and doping by charge transfer from 233 a substrate or nitric acid, etc, mechanical perturbations such as bending, stretching or high 234 pressure, or structural perturbations such as stacking order, again scarcely perturb the GM 235 frequency relative to graphite, a few tens of cm-1 at most.
-The sp2 covalent bonding is 236 clearly robust.
-This is actually true of small molecules generally, which like graphene are 237 "all surface", yet whose vibrational frequencies are little affected from the vapour phase, 238 through solvation or liquefaction, to crystalline solid forms.
+Chemical perturbations such as substitutional doping and doping by charge transfer from a substrate or nitric acid and the like; mechanical perturbations such as bending, stretching, or high pressure; or structural perturbations such as stacking order, again scarcely perturb the G-mode (GM) frequency relative to graphite-a few tens of cm^{-1} at most.
+The sp^2 covalent bonding is clearly robust.
+This is actually true of small molecules generally, which like graphene are "all surface," yet whose vibrational frequencies are little affected from the vapor phase, through solvation or liquefaction, to crystalline solid forms.
 It is not surprising, then, that this is so for graphene.
 Of course, the concept of a material that is all surface is not novel; chemistry deals largely with such things.
 Some readers might be alerted here that shift of tens of cm-1 in the G-mode could be considered to be huge in specific studies, but when considering the corresponding change in the in-plane stiffness, such shifts are still very little compared to the large experimental uncertainties from the direct measurements on graphene by AFM (Sec.
-IV A).
+IVA).

-245 We conclude that graphene and graphite are the same regarding in-plane stiffness within 246 experimental uncertainty, from the G-mode frequency.
-More details about the G-mode 247 frequency, such as the contributions from the deformed π -orbitals and up to the fifth nearest 248 neighbour C atoms, will be discussed in Sec.
+We conclude that graphene and graphite are the same regarding in-plane stiffness within experimental uncertainty from the G-mode frequency.
+More details about the G-mode frequency, such as the contributions from the deformed π -orbitals and up to the fifth nearest neighbor C atoms, will be discussed in Secs.
 VIC and VIII, respectively.

-249 C. Out-of-plane stiffness of graphene
+C. Out-of-plane stiffness of graphene

-On the assumption that graphene has the vdW thickness equal to the interlayer spacing 250 of graphite (Sec.
-II A), we may suppose that it has a stiffness in that direction, equal to that 251 of graphite, 38.7 ± 0.7 GPa.20 This basic assumption is challenged by various objections.
-252 For example, in graphite, c{33} probes the interlayer potentials defined through the π -orbital 253 interaction in an AB stacking.
-What sense does this make when considering graphene in 254 vacuum or in a solid or liquid molecular environment?
-Deformation of solids is usually 255 described in terms of the changes in the distances between atoms, measured from nuclei to 256 nuclei, or in crystals, by the spacing of planes of atomic nuclei.
-It could be argued that with 257 only one plane of atoms, one plane of nuclei, out-of-plane deformation or strain of graphene 258 is meaningless, and with that, the c{33} of graphene is a meaningless concept.
-259
+On the assumption that graphene has the vdW thickness equal to the interlayer spacing of graphite (Sec.
+II A), we may suppose that it has a stiffness in that direction equal to that of graphite, 38.7 \pm 0.7 GPa.20 This basic assumption is challenged by various objections.
+For example, in graphite, c{33} probes the interlayer potentials defined through the π -orbital interaction in an AB stacking.
+What sense does this make when considering graphene in vacuum or in a solid or liquid molecular environment?
+Deformation of solids is usually described in terms of the changes in the distances between atoms measured from nuclei to nuclei, or in crystals by the spacing of planes of atomic nuclei.
+It could be argued that with only one plane of atoms, plane of nuclei, out-of-plane deformation, or strain of graphene is meaningless, and with that, the c{33} of graphene is a meaningless concept.